-As the NDL has grown and attracted many members over the years, it has become filled with Loads and Loads of Characters, and not all of them are duelists.
+As the NDL has grown and attracted many members over the years, it has become filled with numerous characters, and not all of them are duelists.

 - Blow You Away: One half of Alarielle's primary magical arsenal, the other being fire.

 - Nature Hero: Alarielle shows certain elements of this.